owlbarn/tutorial/book/signal/README.md

 We highly recommend you to checkout the [video](https://www.youtube.com/watch?v=spUNpyF58BY) that's named "But what is the Fourier Transform?
 A visual introduction" produced by 3Blue1Brown.
 It shows how this [@eq:signal:dft01] of Fourier Transform comes into being with beautiful and clear illustration.
-(TODO: follow the video, explain the idea of FT clearly, not just smashing an equation into readers' faces.)

 What can we do if we know how a sound is composed?
 Think of a classic example where you need to remove some high pitch noise from some music.
 By using DFT, you can easily find out the frequency of this noise, remove this frequency, and turn the signal back to the time domain by using something a reverse process.